 India is one of the world’s major food producers but accounts for less than 1.5 per cent of international food trade.

 Agri-business has evolved out of the new input-output matrix.
 Application of managerial concepts, models and strategies at both individual and institutional levels are concrete with set results.
-The central Government has introduced a Scheme for Agri-business Development in the current Five Year Plan.
-Agriprenuers are now realizing the importance of quality changes and value addition in agriculture.
-Despite all these healthy trends, agri-business has its challenges for rural development in terms of resource utilization, rural livelihood and rural ecology.
+The Central Government has introduced a scheme for Agri-business development in the current Five Year Plan.
+Agripreuners are now realising the importance of quality changes and value addition in agriculture.
+Despite all these healthy trends, agri-business has its challenges for rural development in terms of resource utilisation, rural livelihood and rural ecology.
 Issues regarding appropriate technology, labour productivity, cooperation, credit, and marketing and extension services are crucial even in the new set-up of reforms.
-Risk and uncertainty being inevitable parameters of modern business, serving farmers and saving farming has become the need of the hour.
+Risk and uncertainty, being inevitable parameters of modern business, serving farmers and saving farming has become the need of the hour.
 Public-private partnership and other support mechanisms will have to be strengthened to tackle the challenges.

 Agriculture plays a vital role in India’s economy.
 Over 58 per cent of the rural households depend on agriculture as their principal means of livelihood.
 Agriculture, along with fisheries and forestry, is one of the largest contributors to the GDP.